-I have audited the financial report of the Health Services Charitable Gifts Board for the financial year ended 30 June 2023.
+I have audited the financial report of the Health Services Charitable Gifts Board for the financial year ended 30 June 2024.

-In my opinion the accompanying financial report has been prepared in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987, Division 60 of the Australian Charities and Not-for-profits Commission Act 2012 and Australian Accounting Standards, including:
+In my opinion, the accompanying financial report gives a true and fair view of the financial position of the Health Services Charitable Gifts Board as at 30 June 2024, its financial performance and its cash flows for the year then ended in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987, Division 60 of the Australian Charities and Not-for-profits Commission Act 2012 and Australian Accounting Standards, including:

-- a) giving a true and fair view of the financial position of the Health Services Charitable Gifts Board as at 30 June 2023, its financial performance and its cash flows for the year then ended, and - b) complying with Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2022.
+- giving a true and fair view of the financial position of the Health Services Charitable Gifts Board as at 30 June 2024, its financial performance and its cash flows for the year then ended, and - complying with Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2022.